 Increased bladder life by protecting the bladder against abrasion, sulfur migration and oxidation

 A decrease in manpower requirements by reducing labor-intensive steps in the production process

 Lower release agent costs based on the use of less consumables.

-Elkem Silicones specialists worked closely with the tire maker to find an optimized tailor-made solution using Lyndcoat® BR 2512 as a base.
+Elkem Silicones specialists worked closely with the tire maker to find an optimized tailor-made solution using Lyndcoat® BR 2512.

 The procedure for providing a new tire release agent was carried out in three steps:

 To begin with, a small quantity of the release agent was evaluated to see if it delivered the minimum performance level required to guarantee production quality

 The second step was to use a bigger quantity of the release agent to check on the impact of the new solution on defect rates

 Given that the second step proved positive, long-term statistical trials were carried for several months to demonstrate that the final product had in fact reduced defect rates and that the total cost/performance ratio had improved.

 On the basis of this successful procedure, we proposed a switch for the tire manufacturer to a customized Lyndcoat® BR 2512 solution, with the following advantages: